brean/Bluespice-solr-docker/README.md

 Future Work
 -----------
-The configuration of the LocalSettings.php could be much nicer integrated with docker.
+The configuration of the LocalSettings.php could be much nicer integrated with docker and the mysql-user generation could be automated.
+An ansible and/or bash-script for this would be nice.